-- Full-fledged visual testing & approval workflow: Percy not only helps with automated visual testing but also provides an end-to-end solution for reviewing and approving builds before they are deployed to production.
+- Full-fledged visual testing & approval workflow: Percy helps with automated visual testing and provides an end-to-end solution for reviewing and approving builds before they are deployed to production.

 - Easy Integration: Percy has easy-to-follow guides and SDKs for all popular application development frameworks.
 So you can expand your test suites easily with your growing application.

 - Real-Time Results: Percy’s live preview feature lets you see the test run results in real-time, so you can debug and fix issues on the fly.

 - Cross-Browser Support: Percy supports all major browsers and devices, so you can be sure that your visual tests cover all relevant run-time environments.
 New devices and features are constantly being announced, check out the latest releases.

 - Powerful Analysis Tools: Percy’s image processing capabilities are powered by advanced AI/ML algorithms that help you quickly and accurately fix visual issues.

 Visual inconsistencies can off-track the user journeys, meaning they need to be taken care of.
 Visual testing is the only method to do this quickly, accurately, and comprehensively.

 The benefits of cloud testing are many and varied, but the most significant are its speed, cost-effectiveness, and ability to provide comprehensive coverage.
 Cloud testing tools allow businesses to save time and money by providing a real-made testing environment that is identical to the production environment.
 Testers have to sign up, select the real devices they want to start tests on, and start flagging bugs.

 In addition to its speed and cost-effectiveness, cloud testing also can provide comprehensive coverage.
 By choosing to run testing in the cloud, teams and QA managers can meet their goals faster, with greater accuracy and minimal investment.
 Cloud Testing is easy, fast, and practical, contributing to technical and business precision.